BUAAcuican/WIFLF/README.md

 # WiFLF-main
-Source code and all the datasets used in the paper "Weighted Isolation Forest with Label Information Filter for Cross-Project Defect Prediction with Common Metrics".
+Source code and all the datasets used in the paper "WIFLF: An Approach Independing The Target Project for Cross-Project Defect Prediction".

 ## There are the following three main subfolders in WiFLF-main
 - Datasets -- This folder includes two subfolders (AEEEM,PROMISE1, PROMISE2 and Relink), each subfolder contains the corresponding datasets used in the paper.
 Each dataset is a csv file.